 Your agent will usually be making an immediate 2% - 12% up-front commission.
 So this in most cases is even higher than the highest front-end loaded A-share mutual fund.
 This money is just gets shaved right off the top of the check you wrote out.

-So the bottom-line is that when you look at this "wonderful 5% safe guaranteed yield for life," relative to the amount of gross check you wrote out, it can be as little as 4% - 4.5% (or 10% to 20% less than advertised).
-This is about the same yield as bank CDs, that also have just about as much in "safe guarantees," and (compared to annuities) have little-to-no restrictions on cashing out early (or you can just wait until it matures, then you'll have all of your money back).
+This is about the same interest yield as bank CDs, that also have just about as much in "safe guarantees."
+Then (compared to annuities), CDs have little-to-no restrictions on cashing out early (or you can just wait until it matures, and then you'll have all of your money back - with interest).

-Then because they're "tax deferred" you can't sell them, even if they're not yet annuitized, and/or the back-end redemption fee surrender period has expired, without paying a 10% penalty tax (if you're under age 60).
+Then because annuities are "tax deferred" you can't sell them, even if they're not yet annuitized, and/or the back-end redemption fee surrender period has expired, without paying a 10% penalty tax (if you're under age 59½).
 All you can do is "exchange" it for essentially the same thing.

-Then most of the annuity income is taxable at your highest ordinary income rates (whereas mutual fund dividends and capital gains are usually taxed at much lower rates - sometimes less than half as much).
+Then most of the annuity income is taxable at your highest ordinary income rates (whereas mutual fund dividends and capital gains, and bank CD interest, are usually taxed at much lower rates - sometimes less than half as much).